 The Mayo Clinic aptly suggest that you “keep in mind that the quality of the media your child is exposed to is more important than the type of technology or amount of time spent.”
 I second this whole heartedly.
 Educational videos and games are preferred.
-I also suggest setting parental controls of some type because the kids can’t unsee some of the things they may stumble upon!
+I also suggest setting parental controls of some type.
+After all, kids can’t unsee some of the things they may stumble upon!

 Effects Of Screen Time On Children

 Why is it important to limit screen time for children?
 Too much screen time for kids is a bad thing.
-The effects of screen time on children have been documented and I will share those with you here but beyond those I believe that there are even more negative effects.
-Some things are hard to quantify or prove but you can feel them and if you feel your child is pitching a fit or having a bad attitude every time they get off of some screen time, take notice of those things as they are probably very real.
+The effects of screen time on children have been documented.
+I believe that there are even more negative effects beyond these.
+Some things are hard to quantify or prove but you can feel them.
+If you feel your child is pitching a fit or having a bad attitude every time they get off of screen time, take notice of those things.
+They are probably very real correlations.